JatinK3/PDFtoExcel_Extractor/readme.md

 Any errors or malformed model output are stored as __UNSTRUCTURED__ rows (no data loss)

-❗Important Notes
+- Important Notes
 The script does not predefine keys — key inference is fully LLM-driven It does not summarize or remove text
 It works on text-layer PDFs (no OCR)
 Only the Google google-genai client is used (not REST API)

-🏆 Ideal For
+- Ideal For
 AI/Data engineering tasks
 Document automation
 Resume/document parsing